pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

     MUTE_LICENSE_VERIFICATION: "yes"
     ORCHESTRATION_TYPE: "NONE"
     VERBOSE: "true"
- # Optional, specify a particular tag by uncommenting these two lines and naming the tag to use.
+ # (Optional) Specify a particular tag by uncommenting these two lines and naming the tag to use.
  # Otherwise, you will get the latest from Docker Hub.
  # If a particular tag is used, be sure the init container tag matches above
  # image: